-3. Clinical Data Requirements For registration of Biotherapeutics and safe to use.
+3. Clinical Data Requirements For registration of Biotherapeutics

+- Freddy Faccin, Abbvie - Like conventional medicines, new biotherapeutics must go through a rigorous approval process to ensure they are effective - through a rigorous approval process to ensure they are effective and safe to use.
 For any medicine, this process can take many years and cost hundreds of millions of dollars.
-The research, development, and manufacture of biotherapeutics are far more complex than that for small molecule medicines, requiring much greater effort and expense.
+The research, development, and manufacture of biotherapeutics are far more complex than that for small molecule medicines, requiring much greater effort and expense. - For novel biotherapeutics, the purpose of the clinical development program is to define such biotherapeutics clinical efficacy or benefit, as well as its safety profile